LHC extends pre-arrest bail of Sana till 22nd

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: The Lahore High Court on Wednesday extended the interim pre-arrest bail of former law minister Rana Sanaullah in an inquiry of alleged assets beyond means initiated against him by the NAB.
+LAHORE: The Lahore High Court on Wednesday extended the interim pre-arrest bail of former law minister Rana Sanaullah in an inquiry of alleged assets beyond means initiated against him by the National Accountability Bureau (NAB).

 Sana was present in the court as a two-judge bench headed by Justice Sardar Muhammad Sarfraz Dogar resumed the hearing.
-The bench was informed that the counsel of the petitioner is not available due to his appearance before the SC.
+The bench was informed that the counsel of the petitioner is not available due to his appearance before the Supreme Court.

+On this, the bench adjourned the hearing and extended the bail of Sana till March 22.